-Under the Occupational Health and Safety Act 2004 (OHS Act), employers and self-employed persons must notify WorkSafe immediately after becoming aware an incident has occurred.
+Under the Occupational Health and Safety Act 2004 (OHS Act), employers and self-employed persons must notify WorkSafe immediately after becoming aware a notifiable incident has occurred.
 Failure to report an incident to WorkSafe is an offence and may result in prosecution.

 - a person needing medical treatment within 48 hours of being exposed to a substance

-- a person needing immediate treatment as an in-patient at a hospital
+- a person needing immediate treatment as an in-patient in a hospital

-You must report the following incidents if they expose a person in the immediate vicinity to an immediate risk to the person's health and safety:
+You must also report the following incidents if they expose a person in the immediate vicinity to an immediate risk to the person's health and safety

-- registered or licensed plant collapsing, overturning, falling or malfunctioning
+- registered or licensed plant collapsing, overturning, failing, malfunctioning or damage to the plant

 - collapse or failure of an excavation, or shoring supporting an excavation

-- collapse of a building structure (or partial collapse)
+- collapse or partial collapse of a building or structure

 From 28 July 2020, employers are required to notify WorkSafe immediately on becoming aware that an employee or an independent contractor or a contractor's employee has received a confirmed COVID-19 diagnosis and has attended the workplace during the infectious period.